expo/expo/docs/pages/guides/monorepos.md

 ### Create our first app

 Now that we have the basic monorepo structure set up, let's add our first app.
 Before we can create our app, we have to create the **apps/** folder.
 This folder can contain all separate apps or websites that belong to this monorepo.
-Inside this **apps/** folder, we can create a subfolder that contains the actual Expo app.
+Inside this **apps/** folder, we can create a subfolder that contains the React Native app.

 <Terminal cmd={["$ yarn create expo-app apps/cool-app"]} cmdCopy="yarn create expo-app apps/cool-app" />